What Is The Health Care Spending Account?

 4 Unused funds designated for the HCSA cannot be refunded to you.
 Please verify with your health care provider (prior to enrolling for the upcoming plan year) that you are a suitable candidate for any surgical procedure before committing the money to your HCSA.

 5 Must be primarily for, and essential to, medical care.
-Reimbursable expenses include 17 cents per mile in 2020 and 16 cents per mile in 2021 for automobile use, parking fees, tolls, subways, buses, trains and air travel.
+Reimbursable expenses include 16 cents per mile (2021) for automobile use, parking fees, tolls, subways, buses, trains and air travel.

 6 Expenses incurred for weight loss programs may only be reimbursable if a physician prescribes the treatment as medically necessary to prevent, treat or alleviate a specific, diagnosed medical illness (such as hypertension, diabetes, or obesity).